varun7860/Artificial-Intelligence/Image Processing/Count the Number of Boxes in an Image/README.md

 ### Input Image

-Given below is an example of expected output.
+Given below is an example of input image.
 You can use a different input image as well if you want to.
 Just make sure that input image contains boxes which are square or rectangle shaped.

 <img align="center" width="400" height="533" src="https://github.com/varun7860/Artificial-Intelligence/blob/main/Image%20Processing/Count%20the%20Number%20of%20Boxes%20in%20an%20Image/Images/Boxes.jpg">